 Visiting Wieliczka Salt Mine Near Krakow

-The Wieliczka Salt Mine, a UNESCO World Heritage Site since 1978, is a must-see attraction to see in Krakow.
+The Wieliczka Salt Mine, a UNESCO World Heritage Site since 1978, is a must-see attraction in Krakow.
 While honestly not what I expected, they are pretty impressive, and I liked them.

 Visiting Wieliczka Salt Mine